denielden/denielden/README.md

 # 👋 Hi, I’m @denielden
 ### Graphic & Web designer, Web developer and Brand consultant

-- 🔥 I develop unique Brand, usable Websites and I help you use effective designs
+- 🔥 I develop usable websites, unique brands and effective designs
-- 👀 I’m interested in growing and learning new interesting Skills and becoming an experienced **FrontEnd Developer**
+- 👀 I’m interested in growing and learning new Skills for becoming an experienced **FrontEnd Developer**
-- 🌱 I’m currently learning **React, Webpack and MySQL**
+- 🌱 I’m currently learning **React and much more**
-- 💞️ I’m looking to collaborate on creative and innovative website development

 ## Skills: